 Sandra Stewart | August 5, 2020

 “What is thought leadership?” a prospective client asked the other day.
 Good question!
-There’s often of a whiff of pretension emanating from work tagged with this highly mockable term.
-(And we seem to be stuck with it.
-Bummer.)
+There’s often of a whiff of pretension emanating from work tagged with this mockable term.
+We seem to be stuck with it, however, so let’s give it substance.

 Thinkshift defines thought leadership simply as original expert thinking on problems and possibilities.
 It can be practical or visionary, but it always aims to advance your field (not just your enterprise) by challenging tired dogma, inspiring action, sparking new ideas or spurring others forward.